jb2849/MOIR/README.md

 This repo is created by

-Junchi Bin
+Junchi Bin, MASc

-School of Engineering, University of British Columbia, Okanagan Campus
+Ph.D.
+Student at School of Engineering, University of British Columbia, Okanagan Campus

 ## VI-Thermal